PrecoG: an efficient unitary split preconditioner for the transform-domain LMS filter via graph Laplacian regularization: Results

 We also evaluate our algorithm on five different random positive definite matrices with the values taken from a zero-mean and unit-variance Gaussian process.
 We regularize the matrices to ensure positive-definiteness.
-The results in Fig.~\ref{figRes}(b) are bar-plotted.
-For example, the first bar corresponds to the results on the first random Gaussian positive definite matrix.
-Each bar is shown using six different colors corresponding to six methods.
-The width of each color is proportional to the condition ratio obtained by applying the corresponding preconditioning method.
-The condition numbers of the five positive definite matrices are $23.6$, $31.8$, $28.1$, $26.5$, and $269.1$ respectively.
-The condition numbers that we obtain by applying PrecoG are $4.3$, $3.1$, $4.1$, $4.2$, and $17.5$ respectively.
-It is evident from Fig.~\ref{figRes}(b), the condition ratios obtained by applying PrecoG are at least $1.3$ times better compared to DCT, and effectively well compared to Gauss-Seidel, DFT, and Jacobi.

-The condition ratios (in $log10$ scale) by applying PrecoG on sparse systems of equations are shown in Fig.~\ref{figRes}(c).
-The five sparse matrices are random by construction with sparsity $\big(\frac{\text{number of nonzero elements}}{\text{total number of elements}}\big)$ levels as $[\frac{5}{6}, \frac{2}{3}, \frac{1}{3}, \frac{1}{2}, \frac{1}{5}]$ respectively.
-For example, $\frac{5}{6}$th of all the entries in the first matrix which is symmetric and positive definite by construction, are nonzero.
-We present the experiments in decreasing order of sparsity with the most sparse one, in our experiment, containing only $\frac{1}{5}$th nonzero elements.
-The condition numbers of these matrices are $138.68$, $1620$, $22.88$, $312.3$, and $51.84$.
-On applying PrecoG to these matrices, we obtain the corresponding condition numbers as $54.6$, $491.94$, $8.29$, $81.8$, and $22.3$.
-From Fig.~~\ref{figRes}(c), it can be seen that PrecoG improves the condition numbers at least twice compared to DCT, DFT, Jacobi, incomplete LU, and at least $1.4$ times compared to Gauss-Seidel method.
+It is evident from Fig.~\ref{figRes}(b), the condition ratios obtained by applying PrecoG outperformed the DCT, Gauss-Seidel, DFT, and Jacobi transformations.